RayofLightz/RayofLightz.github.io/_posts/2019-8-13-Android-Reverse-Engineering:-Broadlink-econtrol.markdown

 demonstrate the process of how to tinker with IOT devices and their companion android applications.
 My goal for this post is to find the *coughs* spoiler *coughs* 128 bit aes key and iv.

-## Why Andriod
+## Why Android
 To make it clear I am 100 percent sold to the IOS platform, but android applications have a few benefits when it comes to make RE a lot easier.
-The first being that most andriod applications are written in java and decompilers can be used to obtain a close to source representation.
+The first being that most android applications are written in java and decompilers can be used to obtain a close to source representation.
-The second is that it is a lot easier to obtain apks (the andriod application package format) than it is ipas (the ios application package format).
+The second is that it is a lot easier to obtain apks (the android application package format) than it is ipas (the ios application package format).

 ## First step: Recon/extraction
 After obtaining the apk from [Apkpure][ApkPure], the first step is to extract the contents of the apk.
 This is fairly simple because